top of page

 Tankless Water Heaters

-Tankless water heaters, are commonly used in Europe and much of Asia, they use a series of tubes running through electric elements to heat only the amount of water needed for a particular purpose. the first electric tankless water heater was invented by Stiebel-Eltron in 1929.
+Tankless water heaters are now commonly used in Europe and much of Asia.
+They use a series of tubes running through electric elements to heat only the amount of water needed for a particular purpose.

 by Sharon J. Rehana